JMicallef97/WinForms-Font-Swapper/README.md

 3. Set the AutoScaleMode property of all forms that have fonts swapped to any setting besides "Font".
 If you don't do this, your controls will change in size when you swap fonts.

+4. Fonts don't always scale linearly between sizes.
+You may have to manually set font multipliers for different font sizes for the same font family to match the dimensions      of the original font when specifying replacement fonts.

 # Version & Dependency Information

 I created this with Visual Studio C# 2010, using .Net Framework 4, on November 22 2023.
 This library does not use any external dependencies.